Mikaela Shiffrin: 2019 season

 On December 2, 2018, she won a super-G race in Lake Louise, becoming the only alpine skier ever — male or female — to win all six currently contested alpine skiing disciplines.
-These include slalom, giant slalom, downhill, super-G, combined, and the most recently added, parallel slalom (also called a city event).
+These include slalom, giant slalom, downhill, super-G, combined, and parallel slalom.

-Tina Maze and Lindsey Vonn never won a parallel slalom race since its introduction into the World Cup competition.
-With her 1st super-G World Cup win at Lake Louise, Shiffrin became the seventh woman to win in the five more traditional disciplines (not including parallel slalom).
-She joined Lindsey Vonn, Tina Maze, Janica Kostelić, Anja Pärson, Pernilla Wiberg, and Petra Kronberger.

 On December 8, 2018, she won her second Super-G at St. Moritz, Switzerland, for her first back-to-back speed wins.
-The next day, December 9, she won her 4th parallel slalom with a dramatic win over her main slalom rival, the Slovakian Petra Vlhová.
+The next day, December 9, she won her 4th parallel slalom with a dramatic win over her main slalom rival, the Slovak Petra Vlhová.
 This marked her 5th win out of 9 season races to start the 2018–2019 season.
 On December 22, 2018, she won the slalom in Courchevel, France, and became the youngest skier, female or male, to win 50 World Cup ski races at 23 years and nine months.
-With that race, she also equaled the record of the Austrian Marlies Schild for the most wins in women's slalom – 35, and put herself in joint seventh place in all-time World Cup victories with Alberto Tomba of Italy.
+With that race, she also equaled the record of the Austrian Marlies Schild for the most wins in women's slalom – 35.

 One week later, she took another World Cup slalom win in Semmering, Austria, becoming the first alpine skier to take 15 World Cup wins in a single calendar year, moving ahead of Marcel Hirscher, who had taken 14 wins in 2018: both had broken the old record of 13 wins which had been set by Ingemar Stenmark in 1979.
 The race was also her 36th World Cup slalom win, breaking Schild's record: Shiffrin subsequently described Schild as "my biggest idol beside Bode Miller".